Citizen Science

 Why do we collect data?

-Collecting data, creates on the one hand a baseline in order to compare future measurements with and on the other hand it enables us to continuously track changes (progress or not) of the water quality.
-We record the found results as data points in our platform.
-We believe that both these elements empower organisations and communities.
+Collecting data creates on the one hand a baseline to compare future measurements with, and on the other hand it enables us to continuously track changes (progress or not) of the water quality in a river or stream.
+We believe that both these elements empower organisations and communities to track trends over time and along the river.
+From one measurement we cannot draw any real conclusion.

-If we collect a lot of data of many small tributaries and larger rivers, we can combine this with other researchers, citizen science and country data and visualise both individual and local priorities as well as collective priorities at a river basin level.
-From one measurement we cannot draw any conclusion.
 This requires more measurements and time.

+The power of the community comes into place as together we can see (and do) much more.
+If we collect big data of many small tributaries and larger rivers, we can combine this with other researchers, citizen science and country data and visualise both individual and local priorities as well as collective priorities at a river basin level.

 How often do we measure?

 This depends on what serves your mission.
 In your measurement plan, we will help you figure out how you would like to integrate these measurement events in reaching your mission.
 At least, we ask all organisations to join the two measurement weeks we organise in September and March to feel the power of the community of organisations.
-Once a year we organise a measurement special in honour of the lifework of
+Once a year we organise a measurement special in honour of the lifework of Dr. Jane Goodall.

 VechtIJsseldelta